angelakberry/beauty_wizard/README.md

 Beauty Wizard is a data analytics project focused on examining cosmetic product formulations, ingredient patterns, brand trends, and chemical safety.
 The project integrates retail product data, ingredient sources, and government chemical reporting into a unified relational database for analysis.
 The goal is to support informed consumer decision-making, improve ingredient transparency, and analyze how formulations relate to pricing, brand identity, and safety outcomes.

+This analysis explores how cosmetic ingredients are used across products and brands, highlighting formulation complexity and regulatory signals.
+Results show that a small number of ingredients dominate formulations, while regulatory reporting is concentrated among a limited subset of chemicals.

 This work includes data cleaning, database design, exploratory analysis, and the development of new metrics such as safety scores and ingredient diversity.

 ---